wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.3.1 =
-* Updated: Added links to the admin invoice page for each order in orders db.
+* Updated: Added links to the admin invoice page for each order in orders db
 * Fixed: Patched multiple minor issues regarding orders, invoices, and admin user profile viewing

 = 3.3.0 =